 This is the largest mosque in Kuwait.
 This means that many religious celebrations are held here.
 Today, the building is one of Kuwait’s most treasured landmarks.
 It took 7 years to build the Grand Mosque starting in 1979 and completing it in 1986.
 They offer English speaking guides, which you can book at the entrance.

 This island is just a 1.5-hour boat drive away from the city.
 It is known for its 1950s-heritage village.
 Besides the heritage village, you’ll also find abandoned houses and cars here.
-As it is only possible to go there a few times a day, the best option is to stay there for one night to get to see as much as possible.
+As it is only possible to go there a few times a day, the best option is to stay there for one night to get to see as much as possible, while you can also enjoy a Newport Beach Christmas Boat Parade at night for those who really like boats.

 This artificial island is the ideal place for pure relaxation.
 The park offers plenty of space to play outdoor games and has several restaurants as well.
 You can rent a bike and tour around the island to visit all the facilities.
 They even have a swimming pool with a depth of 2.5 to 3 meters.